j-leffew89/junit-tests/README.md

 1. Checkout to the `part-two` branch, there you will find a `Cohort.java` class inside the `src/main/java` folder, this class has already a lot of methods to calculate the cohort average grade and add a student.
 Let's go ahead and make sure there's sufficient tests for this class to be deploy to production:

-1. Create a test for each of the following concerns and code any extra tests as you think are needed.
+1. Create a test for each of the following requirements and add any extra tests as you think are needed.
-    - A `Cohort` instance can get the average and it's calculated correctly.
+    - A `Cohort` instance can get the `List` of students.
     - A `Cohort` instance can add a `Student` to the `List` of students.
-    - A `Cohort` instance can get the `List` of students.
+    - A `Cohort` instance can get the average and it's being calculated correctly.
 1. Go back to the `StudentTest` class and refactor the code to avoid repetition in the test cases, the use of the `@Before` annotation might be useful to achieve this.

 ### Bonus